PeterK78/Z2X-Programmer/README.md

 * Z2X-Programmer is not intended for experts.
 Experts are recommended to use the manufacturer-specific programming tools.

 ## Supported operating systems and languages
+* Z2X-Programmer is currently available for Microsoft Windows 11 64Bit and Android.

+>[!NOTE]
-* Z2X-Programmer is currently available for Microsoft Windows 11 64Bit and Android (a 32-bit version for older Windows versions is also available, but no support is offered for this version).
+>A 32-bit version for older Windows versions is also available, but no support is offered for this version.

 * Further ports are possible (iOS, MacOS etc.), but not currently planned.
 * The software offers multilingual support, but so far only German and English are available.